meb389/sampleProjects/README.md

 www.Wetrain.fitness
   Custom coded by an agency, project lead by me and the site was maintained by me.
 Built of the Wordpress platform.

+In addition, in this repo you will find small projects I have built using Javascript, jQuery, HTML5, and CSS3